MicrosoftDocs/bot-docs/articles/v4sdk/skill-actions-in-dialogs.md

    1. When the skill completes, the root bot displays the booking details before prompting again for the skill you'd like to call.
 1. Select **DialogSkillBot** again and "BookFlight".
    1. Answer the first prompt, then enter "cancel" to cancel the action.
-   1. The skill bot cancels the action, and the consumer prompts for the skill you'd like to call.
+   1. The skill bot ends without completing the action, and the consumer prompts for the skill you'd like to call.

 ## Additional information